Battle of the Ialomița: Aftermath

 The Hungarian forces seized substantial plunder.
 In his haste to retreat, Şehabeddin abandoned the majority of his camp's possessions, which reportedly included 5,000 camels and an uncountable number of horses.
+5000 prisoners and 200 Ottoman banners were captured, and Hunyadi distributed the reportedly enormous booty among his troops as a reward for their bravery.

 At the time of Hunyadi's victory, negotiations for a possible Hungarian–Ottoman peace were still ongoing in Hungarian capital Buda.
 King Vladislaus I received the Ottoman emissary in a formal audience, attended by Cardinal Cesarini, along with the prelates and barons of both of his kingdoms.
 The Ottoman emissary stated that the sultan was inclined toward peace and proposed either the cession of Belgrade or the payment of tribute in exchange for a lasting peace.
 Both King Vladislaus I and the Royal Diet rejected the offer.
 Unaware of recently-occurring events, the envoy issued a threatening warning, that without agreement, otherwise the Ottomans would capture many more fortresses within two years.
-Soon after the ambassador's audience with the king, news of Şehabeddin’s defeat reached the court at Buda.
+Soon after the ambassador's audience with the king, news of Şehabeddin's defeat reached the court at Buda.
+Convinced of their military advantage, the Hungarians dismissed the Ottoman envoy.
 With the balance of power shifted, the Ottoman envoy had no choice but to depart the Hungarian capital and report that peace with the Hungarians was no longer a possibility.
 The Ottomans now had to prepare for war.